foundation/foundation-emails/README.md

 foundation-emails/
 ├── _build/
 │   └── ...
-├── test/
+├── foundation-emails-template/
 │   └── layouts
 │        └── ...
 │   └── pages
 │        └── ...
 ```
-You'll be working within the `test/layouts` and `test/pages` to write your HTML emails.
-The `_build` directory will have all of your outputted emails.
+You'll be working within the `foundation-emails-template/layouts/` and `foundation-emails-template/pages/` to write your HTML emails.
+The `dist/` directory will have all of your outputted emails.

 ## Commands
 You'll have two commands that will give you all the tools you need for F4E.